strimzi/strimzi.github.io/_posts/2022-08-05-hacking-for-cruise-control-ui.md

 To allow the Cruise Control UI access to the Cruise Control Rest API we must disable the REST API security settings.
 Having these security settings disabled gives users full access to the Cruise Control API and allows them to perform potentially destructive Cruise Control operations that are not coordinated or supported by Strimzi Operator.
 If using the Cruise Control UI with a Strimzi managed Kafka cluster, it is best to stick with using it solely for monitoring your cluster, not for operating on it.
-That beng said, use at your own risk!
+That being said, use at your own risk!